 In the years immediately before and after Roe v.
 Wade, pro-abortionists argued that the unborn child was just “spare tissue.”
 As one example, Rocky Mountain Planned Parenthood asked in 1985, “Is the fetus alive?
 Is it alive?
 Algae is alive, and earthworms, and your appendix.
 Mold on the bread in the refrigerator is alive.
 People are not agreed on what a life is.”
 1

 They did not hold this position for long, because pro-lifers proved scientifically that the unborn child met all the definitions of “life” as described in every embryology and fetology textbook.2

-Pro-abortionists who argue against the personhood of the unborn child now typically use the body part argument, the acorn case, the egg simile, and the story about the captive violinist.
+Pro-abortionists who argue against the personhood of the unborn child now typically use one of these four methods: the body part argument, the acorn case or the egg simile, and the story about the captive violinist.

 This is a classic pro-abortion diversion.
 Of course the DNA of a zygote is not a human being; but the zygote in its entirety is a human being.
 If a soldier loses an arm during combat, we know that the arm is not a human being, but the soldier, no matter how wounded, is still a human being, a person.

 Some pro-abortionists say that a chicken egg is not a chicken, and that an acorn is not an oak, inferring that the unborn child is not a person and can be disposed of.

 Of course the chicken egg is not a chicken, but this is irrelevant, since neither eggs nor chickens are human.
 And we know that acorns are not oaks, but, once again, neither an acorn nor an oak is a human being.
 We can chop down fully-grown oak trees for a construction project or eat drumsticks and omelets to our heart’s content, and nobody will charge us with murder.